lawrence501/5e-cli/README.md

 - Change myth cards into amulets, with set bonuses on combining the same set

+- Crystals:
+    - Drop as a creature type, each starts at CR 1
+    - When a crystal is generated, its power is randomly chosen from the contained creature's powers (respecting cooldowns, etc)
+    - Combine a crystal with another of the same type to increase its CR by 1
+    - When a crystal is tiered up, you can choose to keep the existing creature (though it will gain no benefits from the tier up)
+    - Smash together 2 crystals to generate a new crystal of a type that wasn't smashed
+    - 10% chance each turn per player to "flare", using its power.
+Calc on combat start with script, don't tell players other than telling them when they flare
+    - The crystals count as the wearer's minions for the sake of their powers, but whenever they reference themselves, they affect the player instead

 - Future loot options suggestion (d100 roll)
 1. Wondrous Items (low)
 2. Tomes (high)